History of the Church of Jesus Christ of Latter-day Saints: Changes to missionary service

 In 1982, the First Presidency announced that the length of service of male full-time missionaries would be reduced to 18 months.
 In 1984, a little more than two years later, it was announced that the length of service would be returned to its original length of 24 months.

-The change was publicized as a way to increase the ability for missionaries to serve.
-At the time, missionaries paid for all their expenses in their country of service.
-The recession during the Carter presidency pushed inflation higher and the exchange rate lower.
-This sudden increase in costs together with already high costs of living in Europe and other industrialized nations resulted in a steady decline in the number of missionaries able to pay for two full years of service.
-The shortening of the required service time from 24 to 18 months cut off this decline in numbers, leveling out in the period following the reinstatement.
-For those in foreign missions, this was barely enough time to learn a more difficult language and difficulty with language was reported.

-Nevertheless, the shortened period of time also affected numbers of conversions: they declined by 7% annually during the same period.
-Some also saw the shortening as a weakening of faithfulness among those who were eventually called as missionaries, less length meaning less commitment required in terms of faith.
-However, it has also been seen as a recognition by the leadership of changes within the LDS cultural climate.

-Record economic growth starting in the mid-1980s mostly erased the problem of finances preventing service.
-As a secondary measure, starting in 1990, paying for a mission became easier on those called to work in industrialized nations.
+Starting in 1990, paying for a mission became easier on those called to work in industrialized nations.
 Missionaries began paying into a church-wide general missionary fund instead of paying on their own.
-This amount paid (about $425 per month currently) is used by the church to pay for the costs of all missionaries, wherever they go.
-This enabled those going to Bolivia, whose average cost of living is about $100 per month, to help pay for those going to Japan, whose cost tops out at around $900 per month.
+The amount paid into the fund does not vary by location; therefore, missionaries serving in low-cost-of-living-areas effectively subsidize missionaries serving in areas with higher costs.

-Changes to church hierarchy structure
+Changes to church hierarchy and structure

-During the 1960s, the Church aggressively pursued a Priesthood Correlation Program, which streamlined and centralized the structure of the Church.
+During the 1960s, the church pursued a Priesthood Correlation Program, which streamlined and centralized the structure of the church.
 It had begun earlier in 1908, as the Correlation Program.
-The program increased Church control over viewpoints taught in local church meetings.
+The program increased church control over viewpoints taught in local church meetings.

 During this time period, priesthood editorial oversight was established of formerly priesthood-auxiliary-specific YMMIA, YLMIA, Relief Society, Primary, and Sunday School magazines.

-In 1911, the Church adopted the Scouting program for its male members of appropriate age.
+In 1911, the church adopted the Scouting program for its male members of appropriate age.

 The Priesthood-Auxiliary movement (1928–1937) re-emphasized the church hierarchy around Priesthood, and re-emphasized other church organizations as "priesthood auxiliaries" with reduced autonomy.